ros-drivers/ros2_ouster_drivers/README.md

 ros2 launch ros2_ouster tins_driver_launch.py
 ```

-In a new terminal, now replay a pcap file of recorded ouster data using the following commnad (as an example):
+In a new terminal, now replay a pcap file of recorded ouster data using the following command (as an example):

 ```
 sudo tcpreplay --intf1=eth1 saved_ouster_data.pcap
 ```

+Note that this driver version will also work with a live Ouster sensor, provided the data is coming into the correct ethernet device, and the parameters in the metadata file match those of the sensor.
+However it is recommended that you run the default drive with a real sensor, as this will guarantee that the metadata settings are correct.